 - Lung cancer - scarring of the lung tissues

 The rate of misdiagnosis among asbestos victims is perilously high.
 If you've noticed asthma-like symptoms, and if these are triggered by asbestos exposure, don't ignore the signs and make an urgent appointment with your physician.
-We highly recommend you to ask for a second, even third opinion.
+We highly recommend you ask for a second, even third opinion.

-If Asbestos Fibers Are Found in Your Lungs You May Be Entitled to Financial Compensation
+If Asbestos Fibers Are Found in Your Lungs, You May Be Entitled to Financial Compensation

-Navy veterans who developed life-threatening diseases because of military asbestos exposure are eligible for compensation from asbestos trust funds and VA claims.
+Navy veterans who developed cancerous diseases because of military asbestos exposure are eligible for compensation from asbestos trust funds and VA claims.
 However, veterans with asbestos-related health issues often complain about the difficulty of filing a claim with the VA to receive benefits for their service-related illnesses.

 If initial testing determines whether the disease caused by asbestos exposure is present, regular follow-up testing each year is important due to the long latency period, which means the disease usually does not develop until years after the asbestos exposure that caused it (up to 40 years for mesothelioma).

-If you are struggling with asthma symptoms - shortness of breath, chest tightness, or wheezing, there are several tests and procedures to determine the cause, including:
+When struggling with asthma symptoms - shortness of breath, chest tightness, or wheezing, there are several tests and procedures to determine the cause, including:

 - Imaging tests